awsdocs/aws-encryption-sdk-docs/doc_source/java-example-code.md

 The following example shows you how to use the AWS Encryption SDK for Java to encrypt and decrypt strings\.
 Before using the string, convert it into a byte array\.

-This example uses an [AWS Key Management Service \(AWS KMS\)](https://aws.amazon.com/kms/) customer master key \(CMK\) as the wrapping key\.
+This example uses an AWS KMS key as the wrapping key\.
 When encrypting, the `KmsMasterKeyProvider` `buildStrict()` method takes a key ID, key ARN, alias name, or alias ARN\.
 When decrypting, [it requires a key ARN](concepts.md#specifying-keys)\.
 In this case, because the `keyArn` parameter is used for encrypting and decrypting, its value must be a key ARN\.
 For information about IDs for AWS KMS keys, see [Key identifiers](https://docs.aws.amazon.com/kms/latest/developerguide/concepts.html#key-id) in the *AWS Key Management Service Developer Guide*\.

 When you call the `encryptData()` method, it returns an [encrypted message](concepts.md#message) \(`CryptoResult`\) that includes the ciphertext, the encrypted data keys, and the encryption context\.
 When you call `getResult` on the `CryptoResult` object, it returns a base\-64\-encoded string version of the [encrypted message](message-format.md) that you can pass to the `decryptData()` method\.

-Similarly, when you call `decryptData()`, the `CryptoResult` object it returns contains the plaintext message and a CMK ID\.
-Before your application returns the plaintext, verify that the CMK ID and the encryption context in the encrypted message are the ones that you expect\.
+Similarly, when you call `decryptData()`, the `CryptoResult` object it returns contains the plaintext message and an AWS KMS key ID\.
+Before your application returns the plaintext, verify that the AWS KMS key ID and the encryption context in the encrypted message are the ones that you expect\.

 ```
 // Copyright Amazon.com Inc. or its affiliates.
 All Rights Reserved.